ViolaFlower/Re-Console-Legacy/README.md

 It even has limited world generation!

 ### ✅ Multiple Title Updates
-We currently have 5 Title Updates available:
+We currently have 3 Title Updates available, in our beta stage:
 - TU1
 - TU3
 - TU5
-- TU7
-- TU9
+With TU7 and TU9 planned for full release.

 ### 🚀 Performant
 Re-Console: Legacy, like its [mother pack](https://modrinth.com/modpack/legacy-minecraft), is built off of and and kept in sync with [Adrenaline](https://modrinth.com/modpack/adrenaline) by [devin](https://modrinth.com/user/devin).
 This means Re-Console: Legacy comes with all the features within [Adrenaline](https://modrinth.com/modpack/adrenaline), including;